a.private_access: Private Access Settings¶

 - Parameters:

-List[str] (optional) An array of Databricks VPC endpoint IDs.
-This is the Databricks ID that is returned when registering the VPC endpoint configuration in your Databricks account.
+allowed_vpc_endpoint_ids – List[str] (optional) An array of Databricks VPC endpoint IDs.
+This is the Databricks ID returned when registering the VPC endpoint configuration in your Databricks account.
 This is not the ID of the VPC endpoint in AWS.
+Only used when private_access_level is set to ENDPOINT.
+This is an allow list of VPC endpoints registered in your Databricks account that can connect to your workspace over AWS PrivateLink.
+Note: If hybrid access to your workspace is enabled by setting public_access_enabled to true, this control only works for PrivateLink connections.
+To control how your workspace is accessed via public internet, see IP access lists.

 private_access_level –

-(optional) The private access level controls which VPC endpoints can connect to the UI or API of any workspace that attaches this private access settings object. * ACCOUNT level access (the default) allows only VPC endpoints that are registered in your Databricks account connect to your workspace. * ENDPOINT level access allows only specified VPC endpoints connect to your workspace.
-For details, see allowed_vpc_endpoint_ids.public_access_enabled – bool (optional) Determines if the workspace can be accessed over public internet.
-For fully private workspaces, you can optionally specify false, but only if you implement both the front-end and the back-end PrivateLink connections.
-Otherwise, specify true, which means that public access is enabled.
+PrivateAccessLevel(optional) The private access level controls which VPC endpoints can connect to the UI or API of any workspace that attaches this private access settings object.
+ACCOUNT level access (the default) allows only VPC endpoints that are registered in your Databricks account connect to your workspace.
+ENDPOINT level access allows only specified VPC endpoints connect to your workspace.
+For details, see allowed_vpc_endpoint_ids.private_access_settings_name – str (optional) The human-readable name of the private access settings object.

 - Returns:

-- delete(private_access_settings_id: str)¶
+- delete(private_access_settings_id: str) PrivateAccessSettings¶

 - Parameters:

-- get(private_access_settings_id: str) PrivateAccessSettings ¶
+- get(private_access_settings_id: str) PrivateAccessSettings¶

 Usage: